QuickBlox/Documentation/docs/4_android/4_Chat/12_Privacy_lists.md

 ### Activate a privacy list

 User can have multiple privacy lists, but default can be only one.
-In order to activate rules from a privacy list you must set it as default.
+In order to activate rules from a privacy list you should set it as default.

 ```java
 privacyListsManager.setPrivacyListAsDefault("public");